Jerry Zandstra: Education Interest

 He has taught in the MBA program at Cornerstone University.
 Zandstra was also an advisor to the Kenyan Constitutional Committee.

 Zandstra has been involved with forming Charter Schools and has been part of the creating of charter schools in Michigan.

 Acting

 Zandstra played the character Reverend Jerry Wells in The Genesis Code, produced by American Epic Entertainment, of which, he has been the president.

-Business

-Zandstra co-founded Inno-Versity, a "world-class learning agency that uses exceptional creativity, the best of learning science, and innovative technology.
-Their team of instructional designers and creative specialists work with top global brands specializing in gamification, blended learning, eLearning, scenario-based learning, mobile learning, Instructor-Led Training, learning application development, animations, and AR/VR.".